cheikhshift/bullscript/readme.md

 The bs `@path` would be accessible with URL : `/home/random/path`

 ### path
-This bs call will match the specified path with the specified handler.
+This bs call will match the specified path with the specified `http.HandlerFunc` function.

 	Example: @path > /random/path > form.Handler